BHP: Broken Hill Proprietary Company

-The resulting 35,605 ounces of silver raised a lot of interest when exhibited at the City of Melbourne Bank in Collins Street.
+The resulting 35,605 ounces [35,605 ozt] of silver raised a lot of interest when exhibited at the City of Melbourne Bank in Collins Street.
 Some sceptics asserted the promoters were merely using silver from somewhere else, to ramp up the shares....
 Another shareholder, the dominating W. R. Wilson had had to lend William Jamieson, General Manager, a new suit so he could take the first prospectus, printed at Silverton near Broken Hill on 20 June 1885, to Adelaide to start the float process.

 The geographic Broken Hill, for which the town was named, was discovered and named by Captain Charles Sturt, stirring great interest among prospectors.
-Nothing of note was discovered until 5 November 1883, when Charles Rasp, boundary rider for the surrounding Mount Gipps Station, pegged out a 40-acre claim with contractors David James and James Poole.
+Nothing of note was discovered until 5 November 1883, when Charles Rasp, boundary rider for the surrounding Mount Gipps Station, pegged out a 40 acre claim with contractors David James and James Poole.

 Together with a half-dozen backers, including station manager George McCulloch (a young cousin of Victorian Premier Sir James McCulloch), Rasp formed the Broken Hill Company staking out the entire Hill.
 As costs mounted during the ensuing months of fruitless search, three of the original seven (now remembered as the Syndicate of Seven) sold their shares, so that, on the eve of the company's great success, there were nine shareholders, including Rasp, McCulloch, Philip Charly (aka Charley), David James, James Poole (five of the original syndicate of seven, which had previously included George Urquhart and G.A.M.
 Lind), Bowes Kelly, W. R. Wilson, and William Jamieson (who had bought shares from several of the founders).

-John Darling, Jr. became a director of the company in 1892 and was chairman of directors from 1907 to 1914.
+John Darling, Jr. became a director of the company in 1892 and was chairman of directors from 1907 to 1914; he was succeeded by his son Harold Gordon Darling, initially as a director on his father's death, in 1914, and then as chairman from 1923 to 1950.